atocayon/tic-tac-toe-game/README.md

     2. Frontend
         * React JS

-## Available Scripts To Run The Game
+## Available Scripts To Run The Application

 > Note: Open the project in your preferred text editor.